ChrisH2727/Milestone-2/README.md

 *fig: Fullscreen width at 1206px*

-The charts will not be rendered until task data has been entered and the submit button clicked.
+The plots will not be rendered until task data has been entered and the submit button clicked.

 Clicking on the **Help** button will render the help modal.
 This will provide the user with instructions on how to use the Rapid Project Scheduler and how to interpret the charts.